Reference Guide

-Technical rules and sources behind the calculator's business logic, including statutory holidays, shutdown periods, and court computations.
+Use this Canada working day guide to understand how the calculator handles statutory holidays, optional shutdowns, and court-rule counting across Canada.
 For practical scenarios, visit Use Cases.
 For deep-dives and quirky edge cases, browse Articles.

 Prefer a starting point?
 Begin with statutory holiday edge cases, provincial holiday differences, or working days vs calendar days.